-This program prepares students for entry-level jobs as an auto mechanic, where you will work under the supervision of an experienced automotive technician.
-You will receive core skills in the areas of automotive welding, machining and autobody repair.
-You also develop entry-level diagnosis and repair abilities in the areas of brakes, suspensions, engines, electrical systems, performance, and drive trains.
-Some employers require or prefer employees to have an associate degree as a condition for employment or advancement. \You can earn an AAS degree in Automotive Mechanics by completing the requirements for the Occupational Studies program (APOST).
-See the footnotes below for additional courses that are recommended for earning an AAS degree in Automotive Mechanics.
+This program prepares students for entrylevel jobs as an auto mechanic, where they will work under the supervision of an experienced automotive technician.
+Students will receive core skills in the areas of automotive welding, machining, and autobody repair.
+Students also develop entry-level diagnosis and repair abilities in the areas of brakes, suspensions, engines, electrical systems,